 And by stepping away from the TV, I mean limit the times that you watch the news.

-At first when everything was happening overseas and the threat of the Coronavirus was getting close to the United States, I would just keep the TV on all the time to stay up-to-date.
+At first when everything was happening overseas and the threat of a global pandemic was reaching the United States, I would just keep the TV on all the time to stay up-to-date.

 Then once the news got worse and worse, I found myself really getting down in the dumps and not wanting to do anything but just sit there and watch.